moksamedia/okta-blog/_source/_posts/2021-02-22-spring-cloud-sleuth.md

 Spring Cloud Sleuth's solution is to inject **span** and **trace** IDs into log entries.
 A **trace** ID is the unique identifier that an entire request flow will share.
 It's like the glue that sticks all of the log entries together.
 A **span** is more local and is defined for each request received for each request sent event.
 They define particular interaction points.

-The initial span, or **root span** is generated when I client request is received from outside the distributed system.
+The initial span, or **root span** is generated when a client request is received from outside the distributed system.
 This request lacks **trace** and **span** information.
 The root span becomes the trace ID for the rest of the request flow through the system.

 The diagram below shows how Sleuth span and trace generation would work through a hypothetical service network.